anodynos/uRequire/source/code/config/MasterDefaultsConfig.coffee.md

 A `config` determines a `bundle` and a `build` that uRequire will process.
 A config is an object with the expected keys and can be used as:

 * **File based**, using the urequire CLI (from `npm install urequire -g`) as `$ urequire config myConfig.js`, where `myConfig.js` is a node module file that exports the `config` object.
 The file can actually be a `.coffee` or `.js` node module, or a `.json` file as well as many other formats - see [butter-require](https://github.com/anodynos/butter-require).
- The value of an 'XXX' ['derive'](#derive)d parent in a file-based config can be another file `configFilename.yml`, relative to the 1st children's path. @todo: make relative to each children's path).
+ The value of an 'XXX' ['derive'](#deriving)d parent in a file-based config can be another file (eg `configFilename.yml`), relative to the 1st children's path. @todo: make relative to each children's path).

 * Using [**grunt-urequire**](https://github.com/aearly/grunt-urequire), having (almost) the exact `config` object of the file-base, but as a `urequire:XYZ` grunt task.
-The main difference is that a XXX ['derive'](#derive)d parent in grunt-urequire config can be another `urequire:XXX` task, and if none is found then its assumed to be a filename, relative to grunt's config.
+The main difference is that a XXX ['derive'](#deriving)d parent in grunt-urequire config can be another `urequire:XXX` task, and if none is found then its assumed to be a filename, relative to grunt's config.

 * Within your tool's code, [using `urequire.BundleBuilder`](Using-uRequire#Using-within-your-code).